mockizart/learn-design-pattern/Observer/README.md

 **Husband:** Yes I have, it's about 3 things right ? `Subject`, `notification` and `observers`.

 **Wife:** Correct!! the subject is `Announcer`, notiffication is the `announcement` and the Observers are `The Departments`.

+in a nutshell:

+> Observer defines about one-to-many
+> dependency between objects

 ![strategy diagram](diagram.png?raw=true "strategy diagram")